Does Nicotine Keep You Awake?

 If you’re not ready to quit completely, there are still ways you can minimize nicotine’s impact on your sleep:

-• Avoid smoking within 4-6 hours of bedtime.
-This gives your body more time to metabolize the nicotine and return to a resting state.
+Timing Adjustments: Avoid smoking within 4-6 hours of bedtime.
+This gives your body more time to metabolize the nicotine and return to a resting state13.

 Practice Good Sleep Hygiene